readyapi/cligenius/docs/tutorial/multiple-values/multiple-options.md

 ## Multiple `float`

-The same way, you can use other types and they will be converted by **Types** to their declared type:
+The same way, you can use other types and they will be converted by **Cligenius** to their declared type:

 === "Python 3.7+"